lukeFalsina/Grab-n-Run/README.md

 *Grab'n Run* is currently a work in progress so if you desire to suggest new features, improvements, criticisms or whatever I would be more than glad to hear **any kind of constructive feedback** :D You can contact me either by dropping an email at luca.falsina@mail.polimi.it or by pinging on Twitter [@lfalsina](https://twitter.com/lfalsina).

-If you have also played a bit with the whole project, it would be great if you decide to spend 5/10 minutes of your time by filling in this [evaluation form](http://goo.gl/forms/k500h7cYiv), which once again could help to improve *Grab'n Run*.
+If you have also played a bit with the whole project, it would be great if you decide to spend 5/10 minutes of your time by **filling in** this [evaluation form](http://goo.gl/forms/k500h7cYiv), which once again could help to improve *Grab'n Run*.

 ## News

 - *11/26/2014* - **Grab'n Run is on line!**

 ## Main features
-Securely load code dynamically into your Android application from *APK* containers or *JAR* libraries translated to be executable by the Dalvik Virtual Machine (don not worry a [section]() of the guide explain exactly how to perform this translation).
+Securely load code dynamically into your Android application from **APK** containers or **JAR** libraries translated to be *executable by the Dalvik Virtual Machine* (don't worry a [section]() of the docs explains this).

 - *JAR* and *APK* containers can be either already stored on the device or **automatically fetched from remote locations** by GNR.
-- Retrieved containers signatures are compared against a valid developer certificate.
-Only containers that are correctly signed are allowed to have their classes loaded dynamically.
+- Retrieved containers signatures are compared against a **valid developer certificate**.
+Only containers that are **correctly signed** are allowed to have their classes loaded dynamically.
 This ensures **integrity** and **developer authentication** on all the retrieved containers.
 - Developer certificates are retrieved from remote locations securely and cached on the mobile phone for future verifications.
-- Cached classes, containers and certificates used for the signature verification are stored into *application-private* folders.
+- *Cached classes, containers and certificates* used for the signature verification are stored into *application-private* folders.
 This **prevents** your application **from code injection attacks** at runtime.
 - GNR implements an **effective caching system** that speeds up its execution and at the same time enables it to *work in most cases also when no connectivity is available*.
-- Transition to GNR is *smooth* for the application developer since its **API** where thought to be *as close as possible to the standard API* provided by the Android framework.
+- Transition to GNR is **smooth** for the application developer since its **API** where thought to be *as close as possible to the standard API* provided by the Android framework.
 - When *many containers* are provided as sources for class loading, Grab'n Run performs a **concurrent multi-thread signature verification** in order to *limit the performance overhead*.
 - GNR helps the application developer to **implement silent updating** on *remote third-party libraries in a secure and concise way*.